stevenrobertson/sd-docs/report/flame_algorithm.md

 -	Rotational
 -	Dihedral

 This added symmetry adds a new level of intricacy to the resulting flame.
-Symmetry is thought to be congenitally attractive to the human eye [CITE 7].
+Symmetry is thought to be congenitally attractive to the human eye [@Charles2002].
 A description of how symmetry is added to the flame algorithm is as follows.

 **Rotational Symmetry** is introduced by adding extra rotational transformations.
 To produce n-way symmetry you are essentially implying that you wish to have $\frac{360^\circ}{n}$ degrees symmetry.
 The set of transformations transformations necessary to add $\frac{360^\circ}{n}$ symmetry is: